 How do I know if I need braces?
 This is probably one of the common questions of kids who are curious if they are in need of any orthodontic treatment.
-Here, let us give you a better understanding of how braces and other orthodontic procedures, like Wonder Smile invisible braces, work and show you signs about teeth that need braces.
+Here, let us give you a better understanding of how braces and other orthodontic procedures, work and show you signs about teeth that need braces.

 Do you have teeth that need braces?